Back Office: Inventory Reports

 4. Wastage Type: Adjustment type (Purchase Expired, Sale Void, Item Yield, or Manual).

-5. SKU Code: The unique code assigned to the item.
+5. SKU Code: The unique code assigned to the item when created.

-6. Quantity: The amount this menu item's SKU that was wasted.
+6. Quantity: The amount of this menu item's SKU that was wasted.

-7. Cost Per Unit: The cost of the menu item's SKU per quantity.
+7. Cost Per Unit: The cost of a single unit of the SKU.

 • Related Articles